 GOSUN / GOMOON: launch GOSUN / GOMOON scenario.
-The photometer is going to theoretical position of the sun / moon.
+The photometer is going to the theoretical position of the sun/moon.

-TRACK SUN / TRACK MOON: The track scenario consists in tracking the SUN / MOON using the 4-quadrant sensor.
+TRACK SUN / TRACK MOON: The track scenario consists of tracking the SUN / MOON using the 4-quadrant sensor.

-LTRACK SUN / LTRACK MOON: The LTRACK scenario consists in tracking the SUN / MOON permanently.
+LTRACK SUN / LTRACK MOON: The LTRACK scenario consists of tracking the SUN / MOON permanently.
 It also measures signal on both channels.